Making sure your kids toys are safe and age appropriate

 She says not being able to touch and feel the product makes reviews and product descriptions even more important.

-“Reading and looking at reviews and doing research or asking friends who have kids," Washington says. " I think its important to ask questions and look and shop around."
+“Reading and looking at reviews and doing research or asking friends who have kids.
+I think it’s important to ask questions and look and shop around,” says Washington.

 Dr. Sam Soutter who is a surgeon at Summerville Medical Center agrees.

-He says in the past he has seen upwards of 8 kids in the ER during a holiday season due to some popular toys that can pose a risk.
+He says in the past he has seen upwards of eight kids in the ER during a holiday season due to some popular toys that can pose a risk.

+He says even simple things like button batteries used in many toys and watches can be dangerous.

-“Kids swallow them and the wet saliva in the esophagus can cause these buttons to burn through the esophagus,”Dr. Soutter says.
+“Kids swallow them and the wet saliva in the esophagus can cause these buttons to burn through the esophagus,”says Soutter.

-He says the majority of toys made in china contain this toxic dangerous metal so you might want to Check the manufacturer's name through a consumer reporting agency or on the internet.
+He says the majority of toys made in China contain the toxic dangerous metal.
+So you might want to check the manufacturer’s name through a consumer reporting agency or on the internet.

 Copyright 2018 WCSC.
 All rights reserved.